 The breakdown is subject to change as a whole and adjustments on a per-student basis in exceptional cases.
 This is the general breakdown we'll be using:

 Projects will be done in teams of two with room for extra credit as described in the next section.
 Homeworks are to be completed individually.
 Though you may discuss the problems with others, your answers must be your own.
-There is no midterm and final.
+There is no midterm.
+The final is closed book.

 There will be four projects.
-You'll in teams of two for the projects.
+You'll work alone or in teams of two for the projects.
 Each project will require you to extend some skeleton project with new features to create a working graphics application.

 An interactive impressionistic paint syst that makes photos look like paintings, similar in spirit to Paul Haeberli's The Impressionist.